YushunXiang/yushunxiang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yushun Xiang is an undergraduate at Northwestern Polytechnical University.
-He has a solid foundation in computer and mathematics, strong self-study ability, willing to learn and think about new knowledge, and have a strong interest in related fields of computers.
+My name is Yushun Xiang.
+I am an undergraduate student majoring in Software Engineering from the School of Software, at Northwestern Polytechnical University.
+I have a solid foundation in computer and mathematics, strong self-study ability, willing to learn and think about new knowledge, and have a strong interest in related fields of computers.
 I hope I can learn related fields in my future study career and make some achievements.
 {style="text-align: justify;"}